leiradel/rio2d/README.md

 ## Using rio2d in your project

-There is no Makefile or Visual Studio solution for rio2d, just all files under the `src` folder to your project to be compiled along with your own source code, preferrably under a folder of their own.
+There is no Makefile or Visual Studio solution for rio2d, just copy all files under the `src` folder to your project, preferrably under a folder of their own, and make sure they're compiled along with your own source code.

-The easing functions used by the scripts were taken from [AHEasing](https://github.com/warrenm/AHEasing), its source code and also CivetWeb's source code are source code is included here so there's no need to download them.
+The easing functions used by the scripts were taken from [AHEasing](https://github.com/warrenm/AHEasing), its source code and also CivetWeb's source code are included here so there's no need to download them.

 ## Script syntax